 - Look out for hazy terms that might be trying to confuse consumers (you’ll often see “cotton-like” or “cotton-feel” on panty liners, but this doesn’t actually mean cotton is used!!)

 - Keep an eye out for the “diversion” tactics (if a company is just promoting one key positive feature) and check out what their other green features are.

 - Don’t rely on brand names and “rustic” packaging – just because a company has a “natural” or “green” sounding name or style, doesn’t mean that it is green!
 Check out the credentials!

 - If you have any doubts, just contact the company!
 Now that so many of us have smart phones it’s so easy and quick to search for a company and ask questions.
 This is really good because it also tells the company that you are looking for better transparency, so encourages them to be clearer!

 - Get savvy with the help of others.
 It’s really hard to know what ingredients to watch out for, but there are lots of groups such as Naturally Savvy and Women’s Voices for the Earth who help raise awareness about big issues.
 Following them on social media is a really easy way to keep up to date with what’s going on.

 - Use apps!
-The EWG’s Skin Deep app allows you to check up on a host of beauty products, and there are plenty of organizations out there (Good Guide, Ethical Company Organisation) who monitor companies.
+The EWG’s Skin Deep app allows you to check up on a host of beauty products, and there are plenty of organizations out there (Ethical Consumer, Ethical Company Organisation) who monitor companies.
 Beware that these guides aren’t always perfect, because they don’t necessarily rely on up to date information, but they can provide a good starting point.